3 Delicious, Bone-Smart, Warming Recipes Featuring This Favorite Comfort Food

 Discover More Versatile, Bone-Healthy Foods

-You’ll discover an amazing array of versatile foods in Bone Appétit, the companion cookbook to the Save Our Bones Program.
+You’ll discover an amazing array of versatile foods in Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program.
 With over 200 bone-nourishing recipes for breakfast, lunch, dinner, and dessert, you’ll never run out of ideas for bone-smart eating.

 Many recipes in Bone Appétit feature common foods in a new light, such as chickpeas as a base for a Chickpea “Tuna” Salad (page 38), or a Breakfast Risotto (page 18) featuring quinoa.
 How about cauliflower for breakfast in Faux Hash Browns (page 17), or Non-Dairy Chocolate Delish (page 129) as a dairy-free, bone-smart alternative to chocolate ice cream?